Transport (typeface): Outside of British road signs

+Countries using Transport in road signage

 Digitisations

 The original Transport family, with its two weights, has been digitised by URW++.

 New Transport

-An updated version of the typeface has been developed by Henrik Kubel of A2/SW/HK and Margaret Calvert during 2012, with the family expanded to include six different weights (Thin, Light, Regular, Medium, Bold, Black) with oblique stylings to complement them.
+It is an updated and expanded version of the original typeface, been developed by Henrik Kubel of A2/SW/HK Limited and Margaret Calvert during 2012.

+The original release includes six different weights (Thin, Light, Regular, Medium, Bold, Black) with complementary oblique stylings.
 It also has other features including text figures and small capitals.

-One of its first public uses has been on the UK's revamped central government website, 'GOV.UK', where it has been selected as the sole font for all text.
-The specific variant is called "GDS Transport".
+Semibold weight was added between 2018-08-29 and 2018-09-02.

 Logo of the American cybersecurity and data backup company, Datto, Inc. used New Transport Medium typeface.

+GDS Transport

+It is a custom version of New Transport designed by New Transport designers, for use in the UK Government Digital Service web site (GOV.UK) in 2012, where it has been selected as the sole font for all text.

 Transport New

 An updated though unofficial family based upon Transport was first released by independent foundry K-Type in 2008.
 The family includes Light, Medium and Heavy weights along with true italics which were added in 2015.

 This family is the main UI typeface of Untitled Goose Game made by House House in 2019.